-27 U.S. 41 Median Landscaping, asking the County to assume maintenance.

-28 Commissioner LoCastro is going to look into it.
-They talked about boat trailer storage

-- 30 Commissioner LoCastro is also looking into that.
+- 25 Mr. Dorrill asked Mr. Baird to give an update of their meeting they had last week with - 26 the Chairman of the County Commission, Commissioner LoCastro.
+They had discussed - 27 U.S. 41 Median Landscaping, asking the County to assume maintenance. - 28 Commissioner LoCastro is going to look into it.
+They talked about boat trailer storage - and the concern about parking in the grass on the Newport Drive side of the marina. - 30 Commissioner LoCastro is also looking into that.
 They discussed a utility billing - 31 interlocal agreement with a higher level or service if they use who Collier County uses - 32 and he is also looking into that.
 They are no just waiting for a response.
-Mr. Dorrill - 33 added that on the boat trailer storage, they also asked him to have his staff do some 34 research.
-They enclosed the south end of their parking lot with a chain-link fence and a - research.
-They enclosed the south end of their parking lot with a chain-link fence and a gate and there have been some concerns in the community that it was not properly - 35 gate and there have been some concerns in the community that it was not proper 36 approved or permitted.
-The Boat trailer storage issue has two components to it. - 37 Commissioner LoCastro asked Mr. Dorrill to memorialize their meeting with him - 37 Commissioner Education asked Mr. Domin to memorialize their meeting with him 38 because he is meeting this week with senior management at the County and would get - 39 back to Mr. Dorrill and Mr. Baird after the holidays.
+Mr. Dorrill - added that on the boat trailer storage, they also asked him to have his staff do some - 34 research.
+They enclosed the south end of their parking lot with a chain-link fence and a - 35 gate and there have been some concerns in the community that it was not properly - 36 approved or permitted.
+The Boat trailer storage issue has two components to it. - 37 Commissioner LoCastro asked Mr. Dorrill to memorialize their meeting with him - 38 because he is meeting this week with senior management at the County and would get - 39 back to Mr. Dorrill and Mr. Baird after the holidays.
 Mr. Dorrill sent him an email to - 40 memorialize the topics and issues they discussed as soon as the meeting was done.

-PUBLIC COMMENT 1
+1 PUBLIC COMMENT